je-suis-tm/graph-theory/Epidemic Outbreak project/README.md

 ###### This chapter is finished on April 5th, 2020.
 No further updates.

+&nbsp;

-By the time I finished this piece of article, Kaggle has launched <a href=https://www.kaggle.com/covid19>corona virus challenge</a>.
+*By the time I finished this piece of article, Kaggle has launched <a href=https://www.kaggle.com/covid19>corona virus challenge</a>.
 Since you have read this far, you must be really interested in data science (the math in graph theory could put off many readers), why not take up the challenge?
 I am no fan of Greta Thunberg and her flygskam but she is right.
 It’s time for a radical change, even for data scientists.
 The world doesn’t need more facial recognition or gait analysis experts.
-The world needs more physicists, geologists, meteorologists, epidemiologists, etc. And you can be one of them!
+The world needs more physicists, geologists, meteorologists, epidemiologists, etc. And you can be one of them!*